CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

 ## Task 1: Configure ASR to on-premises infrastructure

+In this task, you will configure Azure Site Recovery (ASR) to replicate an on-premises Hyper-V VM to Azure.

 1. In the **search resources, services and docs bar**, type **Recovery services vaults (1)**.
 From the dropdown results under **Services**, click on **Recovery Services vaults (2)**.

     ![](Images/15-7-25-l10-1.png)